 Would you like your logo/banner to be displayed here or are you interested in becoming a partner?
 Join us now and your business will have permanent exposure on our website, in our newsletters and in our marketing brochures.
 Contact us for more information!

-Do you prefer an in-house, fully in-class or blended, course on Transfer Pricing & Intangibles?
-An in-company course has many advantages and:
+An in-company course (fully in-class or blended) on Transfer Pricing & Intangibles has many advantages and:

 - Saves you and your colleagues time, travel and accomodation costs